FionaMacNeill/researchportfolio/content/authors/fiona/_index.md

 # Greetings 🌊

-I am a problem solver who makes everyday interactions better, whether in the pursuit of learning or doing.
+I create meaningful experiences for learning and doing.

-I enjoy immersing myself in complexity and collaborating with people who want to discover more and create meaningful change.
+You'll find me immersing myself in complexity and collaborating with people who want to discover more and create positive change.
 <br>
 <br>
 {{% callout note %}}